enaon/eucWatch/tools/hackme/readme.md

 1. a custom app that will replace the bootloader of the p8.
 2.  a  bootloader.
 3.   yet another  bootloader, this time compatible with the espruino image linked bellow.
+3.1 (optional) a bootloader patch for time keeping on reboots, same procedure as step 3.
 4. finally the espruino image itself.

 > Files are mirrored [here](https://github.com/enaon/eucWatch/tree/main/P8/hackme)